IonTechnologies/iontech-web/site/content/blog/2019-02-01-how-the-four-ws-of-automation-why-what-when-who-can-benefit-your-business-significantly.md

 <strong><em>Companies that use marketing automation report 3 times more leads passed to sales after one month (<a href="http://www.fathomdelivers.com/blog/marketing-automation/28-marketing-automation-stats-that-matter/">Fathom</a>)</em></strong>

 Let’s get started with a primer on business automation and why it’s so important to incorporate it into your office.

-<h2>What You Need to Know About Automating Your Business Processes</h2>
+## What You Need to Know About Automating Your Business Processes

 So, what are the Four W’s of business automation all about?
 They encompass the following key points that business owners need to know in order to make impactful decisions about this technology.
 <ul>
  	<li>Why automate?</li>